Accreditation and Quality Assurance - what is the link?

 In September 2011, the University Council approved revised procedures for Professional and Statutory Body Accreditation which can be accessed here.

-The Quality Office retains a master list of programmes which are subject to external professional and statutory body accreditation.
-The list is updated annually and published on the Quality Office webpage to fulfil a requirement of the QQI Core Statutory Quality Assurance Guidelines (§10.1 (p.20));
+The Quality Office retains a master list of academic programmes which are subject to external professional and statutory body accreditation.
+The list is updated annually and published on the Quality Office webpage to fulfil a requirement of the QQI Core Statutory Quality Assurance Guidelines (§10.1 (p.20)).

 From 2017/18 the revised procedures for School and Programme reviews will seek to ensure that the learning environment for off-campus learning i.e. professional placements is quality assured in accordance with §5.4 (c) (p.14 ) of the Core Statutory QA Guidelines.

-The Annual Faculty Quality Report (AFQR) contains information on the outcome of Accreditation Processes and this information is used by the Quality Office to complete the Annual Institutional Quality Report (AIQR) to QQI which seeks the following information on Accreditation Programmes:
+The Annual Faculty Quality Report (AFQR) contains information on the outcome of Accreditation Processes and this information is used by the Quality Office to complete the Annual Quality Report (AQR) to QQI which seeks the following information on Accreditation Programmes:

 - The number of students on programmes subject to professional and statutory accreditation process

 - Date of most recent accreditation visit and a link to the accreditation report if in the public domain

 - Date of the next review